Mara-Li/obsidian-regex-mark/README.md

 You can also disable/enable a snippet within code (code-block or inline, between backticks), with toggle "Code".

+## Change open/close tags (advanced user only!)

+This setting allow to change the default `{{open:}}` and `{{close:}}` tags to something else, allowing to use the `}` (for example) as an opening/closing (ie `{regex}` can be recognized and stylized).
+When the tags are changed, the regex are automatically updated to use the new tags.
+If a regex is broken, it will be disabled in all view, and a warning will be displayed in a Notice.

+## Import / export

+You can share your regexes with other people without manually sharing the `data.json` using the import / export feature.
+You can also use it to back up your regexes.

+The settings also port the open/close tags, so you can share the settings with the tags you use.
+Manual regex in object format can also be imported, and they will be added to the list.

 # Next steps

 You can then use the CSS class to style the text in your CSS snippet or any other usages.
 You can even import or export settings from others!